alec-kingsley/jotter/README.md

 `3.0/2 + 4/3` will yield `2.`, with the final `.` signifying that the number is stored as a decimal.
 If the number is stored as a decimal, then it is to be considered approximate.

+A caveat to the above rule is that a rational can occassionally "collapse" into a decimal if either its numerator or denominator (each using 64 bits) overflows from any operation.

 ## Relations

 This feature has limited usage in the program's current state, as Jotter can't yet solve non-linear systems.
 However, these can help with some simplifications.